 By entering your name below, you have applied to CONTACT Reassurance's daily calling program and request enrollment for this program.
 We will get back to you on your application soon.
 Thank you!

-A special thanks goes to the CNS Y-12 Community Investment Fund of East Tennessee Foundation for their financial support.
+Special thanks go to the CNS Y-12 Community Investment Fund of East Tennessee Foundation and United Way/Anderson County for their financial support.

 Miss Lucy, 91, took a quick tumble and found herself trapped behind the headboard of her bed.
 For nine hours, she hoped for someone to hear her cries.
 Fortunately, CONTACT’s daily Reassurance Calls to Miss Lucy meant someone would check in.
 When she did not answer her daily call or the follow-up call, CONTACT’s safety plan went into action.
 A rescue squad arrived 15 minutes later to free Miss Lucy, who recovered after a brief hospitalization for dehydration.
 Sometimes, the calls offer a simple daily human touch, but for Miss Lucy that day, CONTACT Reassurance meant lifesaving intervention.Miss Lucy's Lifesaving Intervention

 Around 9 every evening, the telephone rings and Frank smiles.
 At 87, he still lives at home, his scientist’s mind agile even if his body has slowed a bit.
 The idea of getting a “safety check” didn’t strike his fancy, but a “social call” seemed a good fit.
 CONTACT Reassurance’s volunteers get his views on the weather, University of Tennessee football, and the latest news.
 On days that are lonely, they provide a reassuring voice and a chance for a human connection.
 It helps keep life from slowing down too much.Frank Stays in Touch